 Practice the words you’ve learned by using them in writing.

-I’ve learned so many Spanish words by learning songs.
-Kids will also learn words in their language by singing.
+I’ve learned so many Spanish words by singing along to popular songs.
+Kids will also learn words in their own language by singing.

 10. Pretend Play.